 - Dick and Doc — Retired

 With the retirements of several of our horses (as well as our drivers), we no longer give horse-drawn wagon rides at the farm.
 Visitors can still see the horses, though, and if you visit Rex Miller’s Christmas Tree farm in Rio, the Treinen Farm horses will be giving rides there.

 Our history with horses

 Alan Treinen got his first horse, Tonka, at age sixteen (and had his first broken arm a week later…) He bought his first team of Belgians, Pat and Mike, in 1990, and started giving wagon rides at a campground down the road.
-Once he began planting pumpkins and giving hayrides, the Treinen Farm draft horses became an area icon.
-We now have sixteen draft horses on the farm, and five of them were born here.
-We spend a lot of the summer baling hay for the horses to eat in the winter, and we are training the young ones to eventually pull the hayride wagons.
+Once he began planting pumpkins and giving horse-drawn rides, the Treinen Farm draft horses became an area icon.
+We now have twelve draft horses on the farm, and five of them were born here.
+We spend a lot of the summer baling hay for the horses to eat in the winter.

 Meet a gentle draft horse